Jean-François Boclé: Work

 Jean-François Boclé participated in several biennials such as the 1st Biennial of Thessaloniki (2007, State Museum of Contemporary Art, Greece), showing "Tout doit disparaître!
 (Everything must go!)".
-This is a work Bocle has repeated through his career, beginning with a show at Espace Oscar Niemeyer, in Paris, in 2001.
+This is a work Bocle repeated throughout his career, beginning with a show at Espace Oscar Niemeyer, in Paris, in 2001.
 In an installation at the Saatchi Gallery in 2015, it was described as: "a sea of blue plastic bags forms an abyss, a quasi-memorial to lives lost at sea during the transatlantic slave trade."
 He took part in a group work entitled “Integration and resistance in the global era.
 A critical territory” at the 10th Havana Biennial (2011, Cuba).
-In September 2011 he participated in the 8th Biennial of Mercosur in Porto Alegre (Brazil).
+In September 2011, he participated in the 8th Biennial of Mercosur in Porto Alegre (Brazil).

-In 2008 the Bildmuseet in Umeå, Sweden, devoted the entire Museum to Boclé for its largest solo exhibition to date, to represent the characteristics of his art, "the wide range of media employed, the presence of precise and challenging topics, the relationship with a colonial past and a post-colonial present ".
-In 2010, he gave a solo exhibition at the 28th Art Brussels Contemporary Art Fair.
+In 2008, the Bildmuseet in Umeå, Sweden, devoted the entire Museum to Boclé for its largest solo exhibition to date, to represent the characteristics of his art, "the wide range of media employed, the presence of precise and challenging topics, the relationship with a colonial past and a post-colonial present ".
+In 2010, his work was the subject of a solo exhibition at the 28th Art Brussels Contemporary Art Fair.

-In 2011 Boclé was Artist in Residence at the Instituto Buena Bista in Curaçao.
+In 2011, Boclé was Artist in Residence at the Instituto Buena Bista in Curaçao.
 He was also part of a touring show, Fetish Modernity, which visited the Royal Museum for Central Africa (Tervuren, Belgium), the Museo de América in Madrid, the Naprstek Museum in Praha, the Museum of Ethnology in Vienna, the National Museum of Ethnology in Leiden (Netherlands), and the Nationaal Museum van Wereldculturen in Stockholm over four years.
 The exhibition was described in the Museo de América catalogue as: "created by six European Museums, [it] invites visitors to explore the notion of modernity. (...)
 This idea is expressed via several themes: criticism of the legacy of ethnography museums through contemporary art; (...)."

 Also in 2011, he participated in the International Festival of contemporary sculpture Escaut.
 Rives, dérives (30 cities in Northern France), and the 8th Mercosur Biennial in Porto Alegre (Brazil).